9 FAM 103.4

 9 FAM 103.4-2 (U) Purpose and Scope of LegalNet

 a.
-(U) The Visa Office has a dedicated email channel, LegalNet@State.gov, available only for case-specific questions on the interpretation or application of immigration law.
+(U) The Office of the Legal Adviser for Consular Affairs (L/CA) has a dedicated email channel, LegalNet@State.gov, available only for case-specific questions on the interpretation or application of immigration law.
 LegalNet serves to ensure a streamlined legal review of inquiries involving legal issues, so inquirers receive an answer in an efficient manner.
-The LegalNet staff works with posts and other divisions in the Visa Office to prepare responses to appropriate inquiries that involve legal issues.
+The LegalNet staff works with posts and divisions in the Visa Office to prepare responses to appropriate inquiries that involve legal issues.

 b.
 (U) Posts can refer applicants and their representatives to LegalNet at any time, provided the inquiry falls within the scope of 9 FAM 103.4-2 paragraph c, below.
 An applicant or representative submitting an inquiry to LegalNet should make sure the inquiry falls within one of the categories listed in paragraph c, below, and ensure that the request includes all of the required information and documents listed in 9 FAM 103.4-3.